envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

+## System Design

-### Introduction
+### Goals
-This document highlights the system components that Envoy Gateway comprises of.
+* Define the system components needed to satisfy the requirements of Envoy Gateway.

+### Non-Goals
+* Create a detailed design and interface specification for each system component.

 ### Architecture
 ![Architecture](../images/architecture.png)

 ### Configuration

+#### Bootstrap Config
+This is the configuration provided by the Infrastructure Administrator that allows them to bootstrap and configure various internal aspects of Envoy Gateway.

 #### User Config
 This configuration is based on the [Gateway API](https://gateway-api.sigs.k8s.io) and will provide:
 * Infrastructure Management capabilities to provision the infrastructure required to run Envoy Proxy.
-This is expressed using the [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway).
+This is expressed using the [GatewayClass resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass) and [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway).
 * Ingress and API Gateway capabilities for the application developer to define networking and security intent for their incoming traffic.
 This is expressed using [HTTPRoute](https://gateway-api.sigs.k8s.io/concepts/api-overview/#httproute), [TLSRoute](https://gateway-api.sigs.k8s.io/concepts/api-overview/#tlsroute),
 [TCPRoute or UDPRoute](https://gateway-api.sigs.k8s.io/concepts/api-overview/#tcproute-and-udproute).

-#### Bootstrap Config
-This is the configuration provided by the Infrastructure Administrator that allows them to bootsrap and configure various internal aspects of Envoy Gateway controller.

 #### Workflow
-1. The Infrastructure Administrator spawns an Envoy Gateway process and provides a Bootstrap Configuration as part of the commandline argument.
+1. The Infrastructure Administrator spawns an Envoy Gateway process using a Bootstrap Configuration to manage a fleet of Envoy Proxies.
-2. They will configure a [GatewayClass resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass), and optionally modify default values defined in the Bootstrap Config to further tweak aspects of the Envoy Proxy Loadbalancer service that will be provisioned by Envoy Gateway.
+2. They will configure a [GatewayClass resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass), that represents a class of Envoy Proxies.
-3. They will configure a [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) linking it to a specific GatewayClass with information about which traffic to intercept such as hostnames, protocol and ports.
+3. They will configure a [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) linking it to a specific GatewayClass with information such as hostnames, protocol and ports stating which traffic flows are of interest.
 Envoy Gateway consumes this configuration and provisions a new instance of Envoy Proxy with the paramters defined in the config.
 4. Application developers can now expose their APIs by configuring [HTTPRoute resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#httproute).
-These routes are attached to a specific [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) allowing application traffic to reach the upstream application using the Envoy Proxy instance mapped to the specific [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway).
+These routes are attached to a specific [Gateway resource](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) allowing application traffic to reach the upstream application.

 ### Components

 #### Config Sources
 This component is responsible for consuming the user configuration from various platforms.
 Data persistence should be tied to the specific config source’s capabilities.
-For e.g. in Kubernetes, the resources will persist in etcd, if using the path watcher, the resources will persist in a file.
+For e.g. in Kubernetes, the resources will persist in `etcd`, if using the `path-watcher`, the resources will persist in a file.

 ##### Kubernetes
 The Kubernetes controller watches the Kubernetes API Server for resources, fetches them, and publishes it to the translators for further processing.